vendi-advertising/vendi-component-loader/README.md

 follow the pattern outlined here.
 There are also times when a theme deviates from this pattern depending on how it was built and how it evolved.

-Generally speaking, these are the four folder types and their usage:
+Generally speaking, these are the four folder types and their usage.
+See *Additional folder types* for further customization.

   * `site`
     * The site folder is intended to hold "shell" content that is found on the bulk of pages such as header, footer,